Minirail

 The Minirail was an automated monorail system on Saint Helen's and Notre Dame islands in Montreal, Quebec, Canada.
 The network was built for the 1967 World's Fair (Expo 67), and continued to operate for Man and his World.
 The system consisted of three independent circuits operated by two different types of trains: the larger "Blue" that ran mostly on Notre Dame Island, and the smaller "Yellow" which ran on the north and south ends Saint Helen's Island.

 The main circuits of the Minirail ceased service in the early 70's and 80's then demolished shortly after, however the La Ronde "Yellow" loop, segregated from the rest of the system on the north end, remained in service for over a half century.
-This last vestige of the Minirail was finally demolished in 2022.
+This last vestige of the Minirail ended service in 2019 and was demolished in 2022.

 Routes

 The main part of the system was the "Blue" Minirail on Notre Dame Island (with a small cross over loop on its neighboring island).
 There were also two smaller loops: the "Yellow" Minirails on opposite ends of Saint Helen's Island.
 The minimum system radius was 50 ft, and maximum grade 10%.